Estate Planning – Wills, Powers of Attorney, Living Wills and Trusts

 Often times, these documents and the advice that comes with them can lead to problems, mostly in the form of expensive litigation.
 We will create the right plan for you and your family.
 We also hold FREE seminars at nursing homes and other care facilities to educate people on their estate planning options.

-If you are looking for sound advice on wills, trusts and other aspects of estate planning, please contact us today.
-We offer complimentary initial consultations.
+If you are looking for sound advice on wills, trusts and other aspects of estate planning, please call us for a free case review.